SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 	```

-3. Start the Rsyslog service and make sure it is correctly set up
+3. Restart the Rsyslog service and make sure it is correctly set up

 	```bash
 	sudo systemctl restart rsyslog.service